ghsoares/dynamic_water_plugin/README.md

 Now for the physics properties.
 Playing with them a little can help to understand them more:

 ```
-- TENSION: Changes the "springiness" of the water waves, meaning the vectors return to their original positions faster.
+- TENSION: Changes the "springiness" of the water waves.
 - DAMPING: Water waves die down faster.
 - PASSES: Number of vectors that the waves' energy is dispersed into.
 - DISPERSION: The amount of energy dispersed into the wave vectors;